Beverly Harzog is a former shopaholic who maxed out seven credit cards and racked up more than $20,000 worth of credit card debt.

 4. Find a Support System

-Beverly’s fourth and final step to get out of credit card debt is one that she didn’t follow herself: Find a support system.
+The fourth and final step Beverly recommends to get out of credit card debt is one that she didn’t follow herself: Find a support system.

 “Being in credit card debt is just the worst feeling I’ve ever had in my life, but you’re not alone.
 You can get out of this!”
 Beverly said.
 “You’ll be surprised at how great you feel when you start making a dent in that debt.”